 Bachelor of Science in Education – Middle School Education [4-8]

 The middle school experience is one of transition and growth, mentally and physically.
 Middle school students need teachers who can help them meet these challenges, find their strengths, and open up possibilities.
 This program provides that latest methods and strategies to teach middle school students.
 You will explore ways to successfully teach and engage all learners as well as gain in-depth knowledge in your selected content area.
+Earn your master’s degree in five years with the Accelerated Master’s program, giving you an advantage in the classroom.

 Academics and Curriculum